-Within the University of Pittsburgh’s Department of Anesthesiology Residency Program, opportunities for resident-driven research are numerous and broad.
+Within our Anesthesiology Residency Program, opportunities for resident-driven research are numerous and broad.
 We have established a facilitation system for resident research.
 Our department is currently ranked among the top anesthesiology departments in the nation in total amount of NIH grant funding (about $3.5 million annually).

-Within this active research environment, residents of all levels are encouraged to participate in projects ranging from anesthesia mechanisms to patient safety to simulation.
+Within this active research environment, interns and residents of all levels are encouraged to participate in projects ranging from anesthesia mechanisms to patient safety to simulation.

-- We are the administrative home for the Pittsburgh Center for Pain Research, a multidisciplinary effort of basic and clinical scientists geared pain mechanism and pain management research.
+- We are the administrative home for the Pittsburgh Center for Pain Research, a multidisciplinary effort of basic and clinical scientists engaging in pain mechanism and pain management research.

 - Through our strong ties with the Peter M. Winter Institute for Simulation Education and Research (WISER), residents can work on cutting-edge simulation research.